-If you want to access virtual media, your "KVM switch" permissions must be set to allow access to the relevant KVM ports, as well as virtual media access (VM Access port permission) for those ports.
-KVM switch permissions are determined according to the user credentials you entered for the KVM switches.
-See Editing KVM Switches (on page 30).

-• A USB connection through the virtual media CIM must exist between the KVM switch and the target server.
+- If you want to access virtual media, your "KVM switch" permissions must be set to allow access to the relevant KVM ports, as well as virtual media access (VM Access port permission) for those ports. - KVM switch permissions are determined according to the user credentials you entered for the KVM switches.
+See Editing KVM Switches (on page 28). - A USB connection through the virtual media CIM must exist between the KVM switch and the target server.

-► Target server requirements:
+Target server requirements:

 - You must choose the correct USB profile for the target server.
-See Peripheral Devices and USB Settings (on page 77). - KVM target servers must support USB connected drives. - USB 2.0 ports are faster and preferred.
+See Peripheral Devices and USB Settings (on page 72). - KVM target servers must support USB connected drives.

-► CIM requirements:
+CIM requirements:

-A virtual media CIM is required on the target server.
+• A virtual media CIM is required on the target server.
 See Virtual Media CIMs.